ryan2625/regex-repo-searcher/README.md

-﻿# Parser.io
+﻿# Sha256.io

-Parser.io is a web based directory inspector utilizing the <py-script> framework.
-Just upload a folder, specify what phrases you want to search for and it will automatically create an excel sheet detailing the line number, pattern matched, and more.
+Sha256.io is a web based file hasher that allows the user to upload a file of any format, and get the corresponding hash based on the algorithm they specify.
+This project was originally intended to be a web based directory inspector with regex but due to certain constraints, it was repurposed.
 <hr/>
-This project was originally intended to use the python library openpyxl to create an excel sheet for the user.
-Unfortunately, this functionality has not been achieved yet.
-Despite this limitation, feel free to explore the website's UI and current functionality.